-It is uniformly recognised that a key component of the successful resolution of an international commercial dispute is the role played by the administrative institution.
-The ICDR, which was established in 1996 as the international division of the AAA and is charged with the exclusive administration of all of the AAA's international matters, is recognised as one of the key international arbitration The ICDR's International Dispute Resolution institutions.
-Procedures (Including Mediation and Arbitration Rules), which were amended and effective as of June 1, 2009, are fashioned to, among other things, assist the parties in moving matters forward and controlling costs.
+It is generally recognised that a key component of the successful resolution of an international commercial dispute is the role played by the administrative institution.
+The ICDR, which was established in 1996 as the international division of the AAA and is charged with the exclusive administration of all of the AAA's international matters, is recognised as one of the leading international arbitration institutions.
+The ICDR's International Dispute Resolution Procedures (Including Mediation and Arbitration Rules), which were amended and effective as of June 1, 2009, are fashioned to, among other things, assist the parties in moving matters forward and controlling costs.
 See Article 16.2 ("The tribunal, exercising its discretion, shall conduct the proceedings with a view to expediting the resolution of the dispute.
-It may conduct a preparatory conference with the parties for the purpose of organizing, scheduling and agreeing to procedures to expedite the subsequent proceedings".).
+It may conduct a preparatory conference with the parties for the purpose of organizing, scheduling and agreeing to procedures to expedite the subsequent proceedings.").
+Likewise, the ICDR Guidelines For Arbitrators were adopted "to make it clear to arbitrators that they have the authority, the responsibility and, in certain jurisdictions, the mandatory duty to manage arbitration proceedings so as to achieve the goal of providing a simpler, less expensive, and more expeditious process".

 Also on the international stage, both the ICC Rules of Arbitration and the UNCITRAL Arbitration Rules recently have been revised.
 The revised ICC Rules, which took effect on 1 January 2012, are intended to, among other things, increase the efficiency and costeffectiveness of ICC arbitration.
 See Article 22 ("The arbitral tribunal and the parties shall make every effort to conduct the arbitration in an expeditious and cost-effective manner, having regard to the complexity and value of the dispute.
-In order to ensure effective case management, the arbitral tribunal, after consulting the parties, may adopt such procedural measures as it considers appropriate, provided that they are not contrary to any agreement of the parties").
+In order to ensure effective case management, the arbitral tribunal, after consulting the parties, may adopt such procedural measures as it considers appropriate, provided that they are not contrary to any agreement of the parties.").
 Likewise, the new UNCITRAL Rules, which came into effect for contracts entered into after 15 August 2010, were amended to address concerns relating to the time and cost associated with ad hoc arbitration and, among other things, place upon the arbitral Tribunal a duty to minimise cost and delay.
 See Article 17.1 ("Subject to these Rules, the arbitral tribunal may conduct the arbitration in such manner as it considers appropriate, provided that the parties are treated with equality and that at an appropriate stage of the proceedings each party is given a reasonable opportunity of presenting its case.
-The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute".).
+The arbitral tribunal, in exercising its discretion, shall conduct the proceedings so as to avoid unnecessary delay and expense and to provide a fair and efficient process for resolving the parties' dispute.").